AvtoVAZ vehicles in international markets: United Kingdom and Ireland

 In 1979, Lada produced the Niva four-wheel drive.
 It had monocoque construction, which was innovative in the 4x4 market where a heavy separate chassis was the norm.
 It competed well with Japanese rivals such as the Suzuki SJ/Samurai and Daihatsu Fourtrak in practicality and stability and its off-road ability.
 The Niva was significantly cheaper than its rivals.
 This was one area where Lada achieved some market success in the 1990s.
 The Niva was adopted by several British police forces and attracted something of a cult following with 4x4 enthusiasts.
 The Niva could have benefited from a diesel option, but it was never offered.

 The Samara was launched in the UK in November 1987.

 The decision to withdraw from the UK was announced on 4 July 1997.
 More than 100,000 of the 350,000 or so Lada cars sold in Britain were still on the road, with more than 1,000 still in stock.
 Just over 5,000 Lada cars were sold in Britain during 1997.
 After Lada withdrew in 1997, several dealers continued to import Nivas.
-These required some local modification of the new General Motors-supplied engines to meet emission control standards.
+These required some local modification of the new General Motors-supplied fuel-injection to meet emission control standards.
 The 2110 was never sold in the UK or Ireland.

 After Lada (UK) ceased operations in 1997, the remains of the British network of Lada dealers were serviced by Lada (France).
 Ladas rapidly disappeared from British roads.
 They had minimal second-hand value in the UK and a re-export market for Russia moved many UK- and Irish-registered Ladas back to Russia (especially by Russian trawlermen), to be stripped for spare parts or to be sold to Russian buyers.
 They appreciated the export cars built to better specification than the local versions.
 Many Ladas returned to Russia by ship through Latvia and Lithuania where enterprising mechanics switched the right hand drive to the left side for about USD 500–600 and then shipped them back to Russia for second-hand resale.

 Several attempts were made to reintroduce Ladas to the UK.
 In May 2010, the Niva (a design now more than 30 years old) became available again, through an independent importer.
 Aimed at the agricultural market, three models are available (all LHD), the three-door four-seat hatchback at £10,000, a two-seat commercial van, £8000 and a two-door, four-seat pickup for £12,000.
 All meet UK Vehicle Certification Agency standards.
 Engine options are restricted to a 1.7-litre petrol engine, with or without LPG conversion.